-- The student has contributed to substantial and on-going disruption of the educational process. - Documentation that there are specific academic and/or behavioral performance areas that require intensive assistance best provided in alternative setting. - Confirmation that the student has significant and on-going truancy issues that are impeding academic growth. - Documentation that the student needs intensive support in the areas of social and personal issues that are impeding academic performance and/or behavioral expectations. - The student has been assigned for code of conduct or Board policy violations for which assignment to an alternative program is authorized under the code or policy. - The student has been identified as being at risk of academic failure and/or dropping out of school. - The student has previously dropped out of school, but has requested to return to school via enrollment in an alternative education setting. - The student is assigned to an alternative school or program for other reasons as provided in the code of conduct, Board policy, or other program standards adopted by the Board. - Other reasons related to safety concerns and educational needs of the student referenced in 704 KAR 19:002.
+- Documentation that there are specific academic areas that require intensive assistance best provided in alternative setting. - Confirmation that the student has significant and on-going truancy issues that are impeding academic growth. - The student has been identified as being at risk of academic failure and/or dropping out of school. - The student has previously dropped out of school, but has requested to return to school via enrollment in an alternative education setting.